PPGS-Tools/PyPSA-EnergyHubEP/README.md

 # PyPSA-EnergyHubEP
-An Energy Hub Expansion Planning (EnergyHubEP) extension for PyPSA
+An Energy Hub Expansion Planning (EnergyHubEP) extension for PyPSA.